 If you’re looking for a doggy-getaway at the end of this summer, we have just the ticket.
 The Craft Gin Club and dog-friendly travel experts Pets Pyjamas have put together the perfect pairing for your and your furry friend.

 The experience includes a two night stay at charming The Bell in East Sussex (dog friendly, of course), some lovely dinners and the imparting of knowledge of the spirit one does absolutely not need but must, as a Brit, ardently desire.
 For puppy, miles of footpaths and forests including Bewl Water Reserve will be right on your doorstep.

 The Dog Friendly Gin Tasting Experience is priced from £350 from 8th to 10th September or 22nd to 24th September.
 Visit www.petspyjamas.com for more information and to book.

 As the sun makes its usual sporadic and dismal efforts to warm Britain up as summer approaches, thoughts turn to

 Yes, it's one of those silly theme days again.
 But who's going to complain when it gives us all a

 What better for Mother's Day than a bottle of 'Mother's Ruin'?
-We've selected seven of the finest gins on the
+We've selected some of the finest gins on the

 The chill of February is ill-fated to be accompanied by a day dedicated to those lucky few among us who